tu-studio/hpc-cluster-ml-workflow/docs/SETUP.md

 ### Run the DVC Experiment Pipeline in a Docker Container

-To run the Docker container with repository, SSH and Git-gonfig bindings use the following command:
+To run the Docker container with repository, SSH and Git-gonfig bindings use the following command with the appropriate image name substituted for the placeholder `<your_image_name>`:

 ```sh
 docker run --rm \